-The received jurist concept of monopoly relates mainly to trade distribution rather than production.
-He who withholds goods for the pursuit of higher prices is called Muhtakir (Hoarder, Monopolist) in Islamic jurisprudence.
-The Prophet’s tradition is to encourage supply of goods and discourage withholding, particularly in case of food items.
-The Prophet’s authentic tradition embodies strong warnings against monopoly and hording.
+The concept of monopoly relates mainly to trade distribution rather than production.
+He who withholds goods for the pursuit of higher prices is called Muhtakir (Hoarder) in Islamic jurisprudence.
+The Prophet’s tradition is to encourage the supply of goods and discourage withholding, particularly in the case of food items.
+The Prophet’s authentic tradition embodies strong warnings against monopoly and hoarding.
 It is held by many commentators that the sin of monopoly is the one implied in the Quranic warning against those who profane the sacred mosque.
 Thus, it has the more specific meaning of food monopoly in the sacred mosque as a heinous sin.

-It will be interesting to ask question: how does the Islamic jurists understanding to monopoly relate to its economic concept?
-The economics of monopoly encompasses all levels of market imperfection, departing, from the theoretical ideal of perfect completion and including: pure monopoly, duopoly, and monopolistic competition.
+It will be interesting to ask the question: how do the Islamic jurists understanding to monopoly relate to its economic concept?
+The economics of monopoly encompasses all levels of market imperfection, departing, from the theoretical ideal of perfect completion and including pure monopoly, duopoly, and monopolistic competition.
 Yet, as mentioned above, the Islamic jurist position in monopoly is a matter of economic policy rather than theoretical modeling.
 It is a matter of legal code rather than economic analysis.
-Hence, it should be compared with the modern anti-trust law not with economic theory.
+Hence, it should be compared with the modern anti-trust law, not with economic theory.
 Nonetheless, we cannot belittle the theoretical insight that Islamic economics may gain from the methodology of model building.